bxlab/cmdb-quantbio/assignments/bootcamp/functionPractice.md

 2.)
 Use the function from part 1 to write a Python script called `mean_from_file.py` that computes and prints the mean of a series of integers from a data file (e.g., "my_integers.txt") where the data contain a set of integers, one per line.
 [Optional: Write your code so that the user can specify the name of that file from the command line (hint: use `sys.argv`).]

-Extend the Day-1 homework without using any external libraries (such as numpy) unless otherwise noted to analyze data from `inflammation.csv`:
+Extend the Day-1 homework without using any external libraries (such as numpy) unless otherwise noted to analyze data from `inflammation-01.csv`:

 3.)
 Write a function that takes a patient row index (integer) as input and returns the mean inflammation level across the 40 days (float) for that given patient.
 Do not use any external libraries (such as numpy).
-Embed this function in a script called `mean_inflammation.py` that defines the patient ID as a variable, executes the function, and prints the output.
+Embed this function in a script called `mean_inflammation.py` that defines a patient row index as a variable, executes the function, and prints the output.

 4.)
 Write a function that takes two patient row indices (integers) as input and returns a list of the difference between their inflammation levels on each of the 40 days (floats).
-Embed this function in a script called `difference_inflammation.py` that defines the patient IDs as variables, executes the function, and prints the output.
+Embed this function in a script called `difference_inflammation.py` that defines patient row indices as variables, executes the function, and prints the output.

 Optional: